-When I was married, my ex wife and her mother used to make beet potato salad using homemade pickled beets.
+When I was married, my ex wife and her mother used to make pickled beet potato salad using homemade pickled beets.
 Once I tasted it that way, I was converted, and I will only make it that way myself now.
 I should mention that if you don’t have homemade pickled beets, you can certainly make your own.
 Here’s a recipe for pickled beets that I got from my dad: Dad’s Canned Pickled Beets

 Like canned tomatoes – I always buy the whole tomatoes even if what I’m preparing needs to have crushed or diced tomatoes.
 The companies that make canned tomatoes use the best tomatoes for the whole cans, and use the beaten, bruised, broken tomatoes for the crushed or diced type.
 This way, they can use up the not-so-pretty tomatoes and you end up serving them to your family.
 Not me!
 I always buy whole and chop them up myself.
 The same goes for jars of pickled beets.

-The result, whether you buy prepared pickled beets, or if you prepare your own, will be the same, but as you no doubt know, using your own beets will yield a better tasting potato salad.
+The result, whether you buy prepared pickled beets, or if you prepare your own, will be favourable, but as you no doubt know, using your own beets will yield a better tasting potato salad.
 And, in a recipe so simple as this, with just a few ingredients, you want to use only the best you can get!

-- ¼ cup mayonnaise
+- 1/4 cup mayonnaise

 - 2 tablespoons sugar

-- ¼ teaspoon salt
+- 1/2 teaspoon salt

-- Using a large spoon, vigorously mix all of the ingredients together
+- Add all of the other ingredients, except for 1/4 cup of the beet juice, and using a large spoon, vigorously mix all of the ingredients together.